joshbronson-lsst-work/make-tom/README.md

 Another option for a cloud provider is GKE, which is a cloud service provided by Google.
 To follow along using GKE, you will need a Google Cloud account.
-Google Compute Platform (GCP) provides the hosting (nodes that run your pods), storage (Persistent Disks for Postgres, Artifact Registry for images), and networking (load balancers and public IPs) used here.  macOS users can install the SDK with the PKG
+Google Cloud Platform (GCP) provides the hosting (nodes that run your pods), storage (Persistent Disks for Postgres, Artifact Registry for images), and networking (load balancers and public IPs) used here.  macOS users can install the SDK with the PKG